Andy Lomas

 Lomas won the 2014 international Lumen Prize Gold Award for digital art, the top category.
 He has exhibited at the Butler Institute of American Art (Youngstown, Ohio, USA), the Computing Commons Art Gallery (Arizona State University), the Los Angeles Center for Digital Art, and SIGGRAPH.

 In June–July 2016, Lomas held a solo exhibition of his work at the Watermans Arts Centre in west London, which has been acquired by the Victoria and Albert Museum for its collection.
 His work is also held in the D'Arcy Thompson Zoology Museum art collection at the University of Dundee in Scotland, funded by the UK Art Fund.
 In 2019, he contributed a chapter to the book Museums and Digital Culture.

 By way of summarizing his technique, Lomas counts himself among those who have entered into a "hybrid" relationship with the computer, wherein the latter is used to quickly generate a series of visual images based on an original idea or algorithm.

+Lomas was previously appointed as a Visiting Lecturer at University College London in the Bartlett School of Architecture and subsequently became a Lecturer in Creative Computing at Goldsmiths, University of London.
+His work is held in the Victoria and Albert Museum and Computer Arts Society collections.

+In 2024, Lomas produced an animation generated using morphogenesis techniques as the official video for The Sun In A Box by the electronic musician Max Cooper.